Chief Revenue Buddy

 Why it scores high on AI-stack fit

-Clay earns its 84 AI-stack-fit score by being AI-native in the workflow, not bolted on after.
+Clay earns its 87 AI-stack-fit score by being AI-native in the workflow and controllable from the outside.
 You can call Claude or GPT on any row, feed them enriched data, and use the output to drive the next step.
 That is closer to how an agent actually works than most "AI features" in this category.

 Pricing notes